Welcome to The Glitched Chronicles

 She didn't come.

 So Alaric decided to up the stakes.
 He thought of Elias.
-The Holly King.
+The one he fought every year at the changing of the seasons.
 His divine counterpart and Isadora’s spouse.

 Because Alaric finally remembered his mythology involving another divine marriage.
 Of Isis and her husband Osiris, and their brother Set.
 Of Set killing Osiris and tearing his corpse apart.
 And of Isis appearing to put Osiris back together to revive him.